Take it from somebody who catches Pokémon in Homewood Cemetery: Pittsburgh is a city of Old Money.

 Section 14 was developed in 1890 with millionaires in mind, said Jennie Benford, director of programming for the cemetery’s historical fund.
 By that time, the scale of wealth had changed “beyond what anyone had ever seen in this country,” she said.
 (P-G, Diana Nelson Jones)

 A million bucks back then would be worth about 27 million now, but remember even a lot of the OG millionaires didn’t stop at a million.
-And the way they assembled it — well, you know how it involved a lot of fire and blood, but that’s another story.
+And the way they made it — well, you know how it involved a lot of fire and blood, but that’s another story.

 Many of us are liable to work with nature, when we can.
 There being fewer and fewer choices.